Bleeding During Pregnancy and Delivery

 After-effects of DIC can be profound, and are dependent on the underlying cause and its management.
 DIC may cause the following maternal complications and injuries:

 - Acute kidney injury

 - Cardiac tamponade: Pressure on the heart due to the surrounding build up of blood.

 - Intracerebral hematoma: Burst blood vessel of the brain.

 - Maternal mortality

 Fetal-Maternal Hemorrhage: Blood Transfer Between Mother and Baby

-During pregnancy, small amount of blood is passed back and forth between a mother and her baby.
-When the amount of blood transferred from the baby to the mother is excessive it is known as a fetal-maternal hemorrhage (FMH), sometimes also referred to as fetomaternal hemorrhage.
+During pregnancy, a small amount of blood is passed back and forth between a mother and her baby.
+When the amount of blood transferred from the baby to the mother is excessive, it is known as a fetal-maternal hemorrhage (FMH), sometimes also referred to as fetomaternal hemorrhage.
 A FMH can be very dangerous for the baby.